adeptio-project/adeptio/README.md

 # Building process

-**compiling adeptio from git**

 Use the autogen script to prepare the build environment.

     ./autogen.sh
     ./configure
     make

-More information how to build on specific distribution see at: https://wiki.adeptio.cc
+More information how to build on specific distribution see at: https://wiki.adeptio.cc/books/building-the-wallet

 **precompiled binaries**